About.

 The following options are available as single facilitations or as part of a longer engagement.

-What are the benefits and barriers to authentic engagement, deep listening techniques, practice using conversation techniques that can lead to understanding and productive resolution?
+What are the benefits and barriers to authentic engagement?
+Participants will discuss both, learn deep listening techniques, and practice having critical conversations that can lead to understanding and productive resolution (agree or disagree).
+Based on Resetting the Table and other sources.

 Science shows that teams with diverse experiences and identities produce stronger work.
 Yet, implicit biases often move searches toward a familiar “fit” (e.g., I have a friend who…) rather than the best match.
-Witte’s End can help review and revise your organization’s hiring practices to attract and retain top talent with diverse backgrounds in an environment that makes people want to stay.
+This workshop can help you review and revise your organization’s hiring practices to attract and retain top talent with diverse backgrounds in an environment that makes people want to stay.

-What is cultural competency and why is it important, real-world benefits & consequences, exploring social justice ties to curricula, humanistic benefits of culturally responsive teaching.
+What is cultural competency and why is it important?
+In this workshop, we’ll discuss real-world benefits & consequences, explore social justice ties to practices, policies, and curricula, and explore the humanistic benefits of culturally responsive organizations.

-How do we develop a lens, engaging in self-reflection and bias management, the case for cultural connections, using equity tools to increase equity in lesson planning and content delivery.
+How do we develop a lens from which we can produce engaging materials that speak to people’s culture?
+Through self-reflection and bias management, we’ll build the case for cultural connections while using cultural assessment and other equity tools to increase equity in general materials, lesson planning, and content delivery.

-Understanding common forms of bias in event planning, how to manage bias, hands-on session creating inclusive events in alignment with the mission & vision.
+Why do some people leave events unsatisfied or unhappy, or not show up at all?
+This workshop shares common forms of bias in event planning, how to design for inclusive impact, and offers a hands-on session for creating inclusive events in alignment with an organization’s mission & vision.

-Who we are and our lived experiences influence the ways in which we see and move through the world.
+Our identities and lived experiences influence the ways in which we see and move through the world.
 By reflecting on various parts of our identities and their intersection, we can better understand the impact on others.
-Through a series of sessions with Witte’s End, we can help your organization construct a foundation for affinity spaces to thrive.
+Through a series of sessions, we cover the foundations of affinity spaces, establish goals and purpose, and create communication channels or organizational change.
+We can help your organization construct a collaborative foundation on which affinity spaces can thrive.

-Finding purpose, self-reflection, shared language, becoming DEIB ambassadors, decision-making from an equity lens, grappling with case scenarios.
+Board have a vested interest in the financial health and successful leadership of organizations.
+What’s their role beyond?
+This workshop helps Boards find purpose and connection through self-reflection, shared language, becoming DEIB ambassadors, decision-making from an equity lens, and grappling with case scenarios.

 Change.